harshjayprakash/harshjayprakash.github.io/README.md

 ## Limitations and Known Issues

 * The `light-dark` css function (mdn: baseline 2024, newly available).
-* The `/alpha` route is not for public use.
-* Navigation to other pages may not reset the page position to the top of the page.
 * Images may take a while to load.

 ## References